-Public notice is hereby given that the 2020 Assessment Roll for the Town of Niverville has been delivered to the Niverville Administration Office at 329 Bronstone Drive and is open for public inspection during regular office hours.
+Public notice is hereby given that the 2021 Assessment Roll for the Town of Niverville has been delivered to the Town Office at 329 Bronstone Drive and is open for public inspection during current office hours.
 Applications for revision may be made in accordance with sections 42 and 43 of The Assessment Act.

 - APPLICATION FOR REVISION

 42(1) A person in whose name property has been assessed, a mortgagee in possession of property under section 114(1) of The Real Property Act, an occupier of premises who is required under the terms of a lease to pay the taxes on the property, or the assessor may make application for the revision of an assessment roll with respect to:

 a) liability for taxes;

 c) classification of property; or